 Carey Olsen's Asia expansion gathers pace with raft of new appointments

-Carey Olsen has accelerated its growth plans across Asia with six appointments in its Singapore and Hong Kong offices since the beginning of March.
+Carey Olsen has accelerated its growth plans across Asia with a series of appointments in its Singapore and Hong Kong SAR offices since the beginning of March.

 In Singapore, Kate Lan and Vivian Siah have most recently joined the firm's litigation, insolvency and restructuring practice which, despite only launching in November last year with the lateral partner hire of James Noble, is already the largest offshore litigation team in Singapore.